Scrapy Playwright: A Powerful Web Scraping and Automation Tool

 Where I got stuck (limitations)

 My most common failure mode with Scrapy Playwright is thinking “I just need the Page object” and enabling playwright_include_page=True, then forgetting that unclosed pages count against PLAYWRIGHT_MAX_PAGES_PER_CONTEXT—and the crawl can freeze once the limit is reached.
 Another messy limitation is proxies: there’s explicitly “no per-request proxy support,” so I have to think in terms of browser/context-level proxy configuration instead of Scrapy-style per-request proxy rotation.
-On Windows, I’ve also had to respect the separate-thread event loop approach because Playwright can’t run in the same asyncio loop as Scrapy’s Twisted reactor there, which adds operational complexity.
+On Windows, I’ve also had to adopt the separate-thread event loop approach because Playwright can’t run in the same asyncio loop as Scrapy’s Twisted reactor, which adds operational complexity.

 Final remarks on Scrapy Playwright